VincentHanxiaoDu/figma-mcp/README.md

 Suppose you have a configuration file `.env`

-Run the mongod (You can use docker for simplicity):
+Optional (for using MongoDB as the caching backend): Run the mongod (You can use docker for simplicity):
 `docker run -d -p 27017:27017 --name my-mongo-container mongo:latest`

 So the `MONGODB_URI` in the `.env` file should be set to `mongodb://127.0.0.1:27017`